DistMinds/FStartBench/README.md

 ### 5. Real World App
 To cover various real-world serverless workloads in popular cloud scenarios, three applications were provided: a web application (Function 11), an image processing application (Function 12), and a machine learning application (Function 13).

+### 6. Libraries-Numpy
+Libraries-Numpy contains 20 functions from Numpy libraries based on Python, aimed at facilitating mathematical operations on images.
+All functions are built on the same operating system and Python language, utilizing the same versions of dependencies.

+### 7. Libraries-Torch
+Libraries-Torch comprises 20 functions from Torch libraries, which provide functionalities related to machine learning on images.
+Similar to Libraries-Numpy, these functions are also developed using a consistent operating system and Python language, as well as the same versions of dependencies.
+Notably, Libraries-Numpy is built on Alpine, while Libraries-Torch is based on Debian.

+### 8. Applications
+Applications includes a total of 20 applications in three different programming languages.
+Among them, Java has 5 applications designed for processing input .csv data, while Node.js and Python have 6 and 9 applications, respectively, each covering different content.
+The details are provided in the table below.